vibewaybusiness-oss/clipizy/src/app/dashboard/videomaking/README.md

 # Video Making Dashboard Integration

-This directory contains the integration of the advanced videomaking interface into the clipizi Studio dashboard.
+This directory contains the integration of the advanced videomaking interface into the clipizy Studio dashboard.

 ## Files